ArchiveBox/docs/Docker.md

 docker compose run archivebox add --depth=1 'https://example.com/some/rss/feed.xml'
 ```

-The `--depth=1` flag tells archivebox to look inside the provided source and archive all the URLs within:
+The `--depth=1` flag tells ArchiveBox to look inside the provided source and archive all the URLs within:
 ```bash
 # this archives just the RSS file itself (probably not what you want)
 docker compose run archivebox add 'https://example.com/some/feed.rss'